 Many people with diabetes suffer from disrupted or insufficient sleep.
 Causes of sleep problems can include:

 Pain from neuropathy: leg pain disturbs sleep for many individuals with diabetes.
-Talk to your health care professional.
+Talk to your diabetes health care team if this affects you.
 Medications are available to treat the pain, and many have the benefit of a gentle sedative effect to aid with sleep.